jc-prg/mbox/BACKLOG.md

 * OK - BUG Settings displayed not correctly (on the box)
 * OK - BUG hide menu when width of browser > XX Pixel (720?); see remote
 * OK - BUG show filter from the beginning, if set "mbox_filter = true"

-- BUG jump to album doesnt work
+* OK - BUG app - jump to album doesnt work - no error detected
-- BUG loading albums and tracks to edit playlist doesnt work every time
+* OK - BUG app - track delete from list (when not connected any more), doesn't work ... maybe, as used the same function as in edit dialog?
+* OK - BUG app - create playlist -> missing translation ("pleases wait" on button)

 - new volume control
 - timeout for API Request and reaction to the timeout (show error message) - required e.g. if parallel processes like a system update is running on the raspberry